jbd7/EmbedProFlickr/README.md

-# FlickrEmbedPro
+# EmbedProFlickr
-Flickr Embed Pro is a WordPress plugin that helps you customize Flickr photos embedded in your WordPress site, improving user experience, performance and SEO
+Embed Pro Flickr is a WordPress plugin that helps you customize Flickr photos embedded in your WordPress site, improving user experience, performance and SEO